arvinder-nitj/mosh_docker/03_linux_command_line/README.md

 nano <file_name>
 ```

-We ca ¿n now make changes to the file in the text editor.
+We can now make changes to the file in the text editor.
 To exit a file we press `control + x`.

 To see the content of a file we run: